View of the Thames from Petersham Common Woods

-Petersham Common Woods encompass 17 acres of woodland which forms part of Richmond Hill, tucked in between Richmond Park and the the river Thames, bordered by Star & Garter Hill and Petersham Meadows.
-It is designated as a Site of Metropolitan Importance for Nature Conservation.
-It is listed as a National Nature Reserve in recognition of its high density of veteran and ancient native trees and for its diverse flora and fauna
+Petersham Common Woods encompass 17 acres of woodland which forms part of Richmond Hill.
+Tucked in between Richmond Park and the river Thames, and bordered by Star & Garter Hill and Petersham Meadows, it is designated as a Site of Metropolitan Importance for Nature Conservation.
+It is listed as a National Nature Reserve in recognition of its high density of veteran and ancient native trees, and for its diverse flora and fauna.
+Due to its status as a National Nature Reserve, all of Petersham Common Woods’ plants and trees are given strict protections.

-The land was transferred to Council ownership for community benefit from the Earl of Dysart in 1900 (see History section).
 The ancient oaks scattered throughout the Common echo its history.
-A network of paths, sloping down to the famous water meadow, contributes to the extraordinary feeling of being the countryside whilst being so close to London.
-It attracts a wide variety of birds and habitat for a range of common woodland mammals and in spring you will find a magnificent display of native bluebells.
+A network of paths, sloping down to the famous water meadow, contributes to the extraordinary feeling of being in the countryside whilst being in close proximity to London.
+It attracts a wide variety of birds and provides a habitat for a range of common woodland mammals.
+In spring you will find a magnificent display of native bluebells.

 common